ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 <br>

 Delong Chen (陈德龙) is a third-year Ph.D. student at the Hong Kong University of Science and Technology (HKUST), advised by <a href="https://scholar.google.com/citations?user=QEMJWzEAAAAJ">Prof. Pascale Fung</a>.
+He is a Founding Team Member of Advanced Machine Intelligence (AMI Labs).
 He was a visiting researcher at Meta FAIR in Paris from 2024 to 2026.
 Prior to that, he interned at MEGVII (Face++) Research and Xiaobing.AI (Microsoft Xiaoice) in Beijing from 2021 to 2023.
 He received his bachelor's degree in 2021 from Hohai University, where he worked with <a href="https://multimodality.group/">Prof. Fan Liu</a>.
 He is now working on VL-JEPA and vision-language and world modeling.
 {style="text-align: justify;"}